UPCOMING! Gwen MacGregor: Treelines – Here and There

 May 11, 2023 - July 21, 2023

 Treelines -Here and there is a new body of work that explores the connections between logging, alienation from the land and representations of the land.
-The source of the project is an intersection between two interests.
-The first, my lifelong endeavor to spend time in uninhabited places and old growth forests, with all the complexity and wisdom they contain.
-The second connects to my maternal grandfather, a Scottish immigrant who made a life for himself in the interior of BC.
-He had logging rights and a lumber yard that he developed post WWII.
+The source of the project is an intersection of a number of MacGregor’s interests.
+The first, her lifelong endeavor to spend time in uninhabited places and old growth forests while recognizing on Turtle Island, she is a settler on stolen land.
+The second connects to her maternal grandfather, a Scottish immigrant who made a life for himself in the interior of BC.
+He had logging rights and a lumber yard developed post WWII.
 Although he made his living from logging he also had concerns about the way the industry was developing, with the increased use of clearcutting.
 As a response he donated some of his logging rights to the town of Fernie.
-The land was turned into a conservation area and remains one of the few parts of the valley that has never been logged and a place I return to often.
-The knowledge of his contradictory relationship to logging led me to start the Treelines project in Fernie and the highlands of Scotland – both places having experienced extensive logging over different time periods.
+The land was turned into a conservation area and remains one of the few parts of the valley that has never been logged.
+The knowledge of his contradictory relationship to logging led MacGregor to start the Treelines project in Fernie and the highlands of Scotland – both places having experienced extensive logging over different time periods.

-The exhibition at Nickle Galleries will include over 40 three dimensional crocheted trees I have made, of specific species that grow in BC and the highlands of Scotland.
-As well as realistic looking trees there will be a series made out of recycled plastic bags that are intentionally dystopic in character.
-Accompanying the trees will be a series of large scale photos and videos of the crocheted trees placed in situ in both places.
+The exhibition at Nickle Galleries includes over 40 three dimensional crocheted trees of specific species that grow in BC and the highlands of Scotland.
+As well as realistic looking trees, there are a series made out of recycled plastic bags, intentionally dystopic in character.
+Accompanying the trees are a series of large scale photos and videos of the crocheted trees placed in situ in both places.
 When placed on the land and documented, the wee trees come across a bit whimsical and sad.
-But then that seems appropriate for the time of environmental crisis we are living in.
+But then that seems appropriate for this time of environmental crisis.

 Curated by Michele Hardy, organized by Nickle Galleries.